Blaenavon Ironworks

-Blaenavon Ironworks is a former industrial site which is now a museum in Blaenavon, Wales.
+Blaenavon Ironworks (Gwaith Haearn Blaenafon), officially spelled Blaenafon Ironworks since 2024, is a former industrial site which is now a museum in Blaenavon (Blaenafon), Wales.
 The ironworks was of crucial importance in the development of the ability to use cheap, low quality, high sulphur iron ores worldwide.
 It was the site of the experiments by Sidney Gilchrist Thomas and his cousin Percy Gilchrist that led to "the basic steel process" or "Gilchrist–Thomas process".

-The ironworks is on the outskirts of Blaenavon, in the borough of Torfaen, within the Blaenavon Industrial Landscape, a World Heritage Site.
+The ironworks is on the outskirts of Blaenavon, in the county borough of Torfaen, within the Blaenavon Industrial Landscape, a World Heritage Site.
 The site is under the care of Cadw, the Welsh Government's historic environment service.
+Since 2024, Cadw, who manage the site, use the Welsh spelling "Blaenafon" rather than "Blaenavon" in English.

 History of the works

 Early history

 Evidence of ironworking in the South Wales Valleys dates from the Roman period.
 In the 17th century, the Hanburys of Pontypool undertook tinplate manufacture in the area around Blaenavon.
 The land was the property of Lord Abergavenny, known as Lord Abergavenny's Hills, and in 1788 Henry Nevill, 2nd Earl of Abergavenny granted a renewal of the lease on 12,000 acres to three Midlands businessmen, Thomas Hill, his brother-in-law Thomas Hopkins and Benjamin Pratt.
 The commercial advantage of the area was that the three essential elements for iron production, coal, iron ore and limestone, all outcropped on the land surface in the western valleys, allowing for their much easier, horizontal, extraction rather than requiring the construction of deep, vertical, mines.
 Work constructing the ironworks began immediately and included several cottages for workers.
 Blaenavon Ironworks was the first in Wales to be designed as a multi-furnace site from the outset, with three furnaces, calcining kilns, workers’ accommodation and a company shop.